StarRocks/starrocks/docs/en/table_design/indexes/Ngram_Bloom_Filter_Index.md

 DISTRIBUTED BY HASH(k1);
 ```

-If the index is already created and its paramter `case_sensitive` is set to be `true`, you can alter the paramter of this index to `false` by using:
+If the index is already created and its parameter `case_sensitive` is set to be `true`, you can alter the parameter of this index to `false` by using:

 ```SQL
 ALTER TABLE table1